Monoginryoso/monoginryoso.github.io/_illustrations/illustration-4993.md

 ---
 DISCLAIMER: This work contains artistic exaggerations and is not intended to encourage the improper use of drugs.
 Please take prescription medications strictly in accordance with your doctor's prescription.

-The inside of an extended-release tablets containing Methylphenidate HCl looks like neapolitan ice cream with three flavors.
+The inside of an extended-release tablet containing Methylphenidate HCl looks like neapolitan ice cream with three flavors.

 ### Process: